gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Choose and set a data loader for use.
+Use this API to select a data loader to be used in applications.

 *Returned Response:*